maxslarsson/tennis-probability/docs/source/index.rst

 Welcome to Tennis Probability's documentation!
 ==============================================

-This package recursively calculates the probability of winning a tennis match.
+This package recursively calculates the probability of winning a tennis match, game, or set.

 .. automodapi:: tennis_probability
    :no-inheritance-diagram: